GovTechSG/ship-hats-overview/portal-guide/logging-in-and-logging-out.md

 ## Logging In
 Once the above are successfully completed, you can proceed to log in to SHIP-HATS.
 Logging in tells the system who you are and what permissions you have in SHIP-HATS.
 For example, if you are a Subscription Admin or Project Admin, you can view the SHIP-HATS [**Dashboard** view](#viewing-dashboard) once you log in.
 Other “Users” will be directed to their [**Profile**](#viewing-profile-as-users) page.

-?> Note: If you are SA or PA for more than one account and when you log in, by default, you will be viewing the subscription details of the first account to which you were added as SA or PA.
-Refer to **Switch account** to know about switching between accounts.
+?> Note: If you are SA or PA for more than one subscription account and when you log in, by default, you will be viewing the subscription details of the first account to which you were added as SA or PA.
+Refer to [**Switch account**](#switch-account) to know how to switch between different subscription accounts.

 *To log in to SHIP-HATS:*